Terms and Conditions

 19.11 Upon the termination of a licence under this Section 19, you must, if you have not previously done so, promptly and irrevocably delete from your computer systems and other electronic devices all copies of the relevant course materials in your possession or control, and permanently destroy any other copies of the relevant course materials in your possession or control.

-19.12 On purchase of e-learning course you agree that you consent to your name and email address being supplied to our designated third party learning management system (LMS) provider, www.talentlms.com.
+19.14 On purchase of e-learning course you agree that you consent to your name and email address being supplied to our current designated third party learning management system (LMS) provider, www.talentlms.com.

 20. Distance contracts: cancellation right